-I found out that I have the BRCA1 genetic mutation way back in 1999.
+It was way back in 1999 that I found out that I have the BRCA1 genetic mutation.
+The BRCA mutations were only discovered a few years before that.
 I was 23 and had just met the man I would build a family with.
 As scary as that was, I was lucky to not have lost any immediate family members to cancer.
 Many women don’t even know to get tested until they’ve lost a mother or sister.

-I also feel lucky that I have been able to slowly learn and digest the true risks correlated with this predisposition.
-Most women are hit with this bomb shell later in life, but I was fairly naive and information about BRCA was still limited and quiet.
-It turns out that the BRCA1 mutation gave me a nearly 90% lifetime risk of being diagnosed with breast cancer and over 60% risk of ovarian cancer.
+Most women are hit with this bomb shell later in life.
+I was young and naive, and information about BRCA was still limited and quiet.
+It turns out that the BRCA1 mutation gave me a nearly 90% lifetime risk of being diagnosed with breast cancer.
+And over 60% risk of ovarian cancer.
 Links to other cancers seem to be discovered every time I turn around.
+Scary stuff!

-I’m lucky that my family and friends were all very supportive of my decisions.
-It is hard enough struggling through huge decisions like whether or not to have preventative surgery, to do it before having children or whether to have children at all given the 50% chance the mutation will be passed on.
-I plan to teach my kids how to live a healthy lifestyle under the presumption that they have this mutation and then they can choose whether to be tested as adults.
+It is hard enough struggling through huge decisions without your loved ones questioning every move.
+There are huge decisions revolving around whether to have preventative surgery.
+Whether to have the painful reconstructive surgeries.
+Should you do it before having children?
+Should you even have children given the 50% chance the mutation will be passed on.
+I plan to teach my kids how to live a healthy lifestyle under the presumption that they have this mutation.
+Then they can choose whether to be tested as adults.

-I have always had good health insurance and access to the best of technology and physicians.
-Mammograms, MRIs, ultrasounds, biopsies…these become routine, and even with insurance, the expenses can be debilitating.
-Yet, how lucky I am that I have all of this at my fingertips and didn’t have to fight to see the appropriate doctor each time a suspicious lump or change in my breasts revealed itself.
+Mammograms, MRIs, ultrasounds, biopsies?
+These become routine, and even with insurance, the expenses can be debilitating.
+Yet, how lucky I am that I have all of this at my fingertips?
+I didn’t have to fight to see the appropriate doctor each time a suspicious lump revealed itself.
 Fighting fear and denial were difficult enough obstacles.

-I feel unbelievably lucky that there are medications to counteract the effects of surgical menopause caused both by my preventative hysterectomy and mastectomy.
-Critical amounts of estrogen were removed from my body during both surgeries and with immediate impacts on my mental and physical well-being.
+Critical amounts of estrogen were removed from my body during both my hysterectomy and mastectomy.
+Both had immediate impacts on my mental and physical well-being.
 I cannot imagine going through either of those life-changing surgeries and not being in control of the hormonal changes to some extent.
 If you think PMS is bad, waking up one morning in full-blown menopause will rock your world…and everyone’s world around you.

 And I’m so lucky to be here, to be healthy, to be a cancer previvor.